Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 5 Handling Ordinary Files.markdown

 14. Name three advantages **zip** has over **gzip**.
 How do you use **zip** to send a complete directory structure to someone by email?
 How does the recipient recreate the directory structure at her end?

-    zip files can he handled easily both in Windows and UNIX. zip combines archiving and compressing under a single command. zip command provides facility to add / append files to an existing compressed archive.
+    zip files can he handled easily both in Windows and UNIX. zip combines archiving and compressing under a single command. zip command provides facility to add/append files to an existing compressed archive.

-    To compress and archive a directory hierarchy to send via email run the command: `zip -r archive.zip <direcotry_path>`.
+    To compress and archive a directory hierarchy to send via email run the command: `zip -r archive.zip direcotry_path`.

     The recipient can easily recreate the directory structure by running the command: `unzip archive.zip`.